Ganymede-Bio/website-docusaurus/docs/FlowRuns.md

 ### Summary

-The Flow Runs tab contains the current status of different flow runs that have been executed.
+The Flow Runs tab contains the current status of different Flow runs that have been executed.

 ![Ganymede App Flow Runs](https://ganymede-bio.mo.cloudinary.net/apiServer/FlowRuns.png)